dpritchard/web-taieri-willow/source/index.blade.md

 extends: _layouts.main
 section: body
 ---
-Friends of the Taieri Willow exist to maintain the present and valuable collection of willow genotypes in the South Island of New Zealand.
+Friends of the Taieri Willow is a group of people enthusiastic about growing and using willows for basketry.
 Our group was formed to:

 - Maintain the present and valuable collection of basket willow genotypes in the South Island of New Zealand
 - Provide cuttings to NZ basketmakers of these willows to ensure the continuing survival of basket making as a craft